-The Law Enforcement-Mental Health Collaboration Support Center offers free training, resources, and support to communities wanting to improve their law enforcement and community responses to people with behavioral health conditions or intellectual and developmental disabilities who encounter law enforcement.
+The Law Enforcement-Mental Health Collaboration Support Center offers free training, resources, and support to communities wanting to improve their law enforcement and community responses to people with behavioral health conditions or intellectual and developmental disabilities.

 This includes helping jurisdictions develop police-mental health collaborations, which are high quality partnership-based interventions, co-designed by law enforcement and health agencies, to help officers safely and effectively respond to calls for service involving people with behavioral health needs.